bbfrederick/micscriptlib/INSTALL.rst

 ---------------------------

-I've finally gotten pypi deployment working, so the new easiest way to install picachooser is to simply type:
+I've finally gotten pypi deployment working, so the new easiest way to install micscriptlib is to simply type:

 ::

-    pip install picachooser
+    pip install micscriptlib

 That's it, I think.